SANA-Video: Efficient Video Generation with Block Linear Diffusion Transformer: SANA-Video

 where $S_j = \phi(K_j)^T V_j$ denotes the attention state for the $j$th token.
 We omit RoPE here for simplicity.
 Obviously, as long as the cumulative sum of state $\sum_{j=1}^{i-1} S_j$ and the cumulative sum of keys $\sum_{j=1}^{i-1} \phi(K_j)^T$ are stored, only the attention state for the $i$th token $S_i \in \mathbb{R}^{D\times D}$ is required to compute.
 Therefore, the memory cost is only {$\sum_{j=1}^{i-1} S_j \in \mathbb{R}^{D\times D}$} and $\sum_{j=1}^{i-1} \phi(K_j)^T \in \mathbb{R}^{D\times 1}$, taking $O(D^2)$ in total, and the computational cost is only $O(D^2)$.
 In Table~\ref{tab:causal_attention} and Fig.~\ref{fig:block_linear_attention}(a), we compare the memory and computational cost among causal full attention, causal local attention and our causal linear attention.
 Since $N > W >> D$, causal linear attention achieves the best efficiency and can still maintain global memory in long video generation.

-\textbf{Block Causal Mix-FFN.} In addition to linear attention, In addition to linear attention, our designed temporal-spatial Mix-FFN with convolution layers improves locality and must also be causal for long video generation.
-During inference, the causal temporal convolution layer with a kernel size of 3 requires access to the last frame of the previous block.
-To this end, the last frame of previous block $\in \mathbb{R}^{HW \times D}$ is also cached (Fig.~\ref{fig:block_linear_attention}(b)).
-Therefore, our causal linear DiT module keeps a fixed memory cache, containing cumulative sum of attention states and keys from all previous frames, along with the last frame of the previous block.
+\textbf{Block Causal Mix-FFN.} In addition to linear attention, our proposed temporal-spatial Mix-FFN enhances locality using convolutional layers.
+To support long video generation, this module must also operate causally.
+We ensure causal processing during both training and inference with two operations, as illustrated in Fig.~\ref{fig:block_linear_attention}(b).
+First, to prevent information leakage from subsequent blocks during training, we append an all-zero token (`Zero Padding' $\in \mathbb{R}^{1 \times HW \times D}$) to the end of each block $\in \mathbb{R}^{T \times HW \times D}$.
+Second, our causal temporal convolution (kernel size 3) requires the last frame of the preceding block.
+We address this by caching the last token of each block (`$Token_{-1}$' $\in \mathbb{R}^{1 \times HW \times D}$) and prepending it to the next.
+Overall, our causal linear DiT module keeps a fixed memory cache, containing cumulative sum of attention states and keys from all previous frames for attention, along with the last frame of the previous block for Mix-FFN.